Blesmol/pfscf/README.md

 ## Legal stuff

-Pathfinder, the Pathfinder logo, Pathfinder Society, Starfinder and the Starfinder logo are registered trademarks of Paizo Inc.
+Pathfinder, the Pathfinder logo, Pathfinder Society, Starfinder, the Starfinde Society and the Starfinder logo are registered trademarks of Paizo Inc. Support their games!